juxt/bidi/README.md

 [Nice!](http://i357.photobucket.com/albums/oo17/MageOfTheOnyx/LouisBalfour.jpg)

-You can also create a Ring handler from your route defintions, as long as your routes match to invokeable functions.
+You don't have to route to functions, you can use symbols or keywords too.
+If you do use functions, however, you can easily create a Ring handler from your route defintions.
+You decide what works best for your application.

 ```clojure
 (require '[bidi.bidi :refer (make-handler)])